PyFstat/PyFstat/docs/fully_coherent_search_using_MCMC_on_glitching_data.md

 ![](img/fully_coherent_search_using_MCMC_on_glitching_data_walkers.png)

-Although it is not obvious at first, the large widths of these traces in fact show that the walkers are jumping between two bimodal peaks (for both `F0` and `F1): this is possible due to the tuning of the parallel tempering.
+Although it is not obvious at first, the large widths of these traces in fact show that the walkers are jumping between multiple peaks (for both `F0` and `F1): this is possible, due to the tuning of the parallel tempering.
 To see this clearly, we also plot the corner plot:
 ![](img/fully_coherent_search_using_MCMC_on_glitching_data_corner.png)